fnnmoro/intrusion_prevention_system/README.md

-# Intrusion Prevention System
+# Intrusion prevention system

-This project was developed in 2019 to obtain a bachelor's degree in Information System.
+This project was developed in 2019 to obtain a bachelor's degree in Information Systems.

 To know how the program works, see [here](doc/final_paper.pdf).